SmartThingsCommunity/webrtc-tutorial/step_2/STEP_2.md

 }
 ```

-Use the CLI to create the device profile using this JSON.
+Use the CLI to create a new device profile using the provided JSON:

-	$ cd step_2
+	$ cd step_2/sample_files
 	$ smartthings deviceprofiles:create -i deviceprofile.json

-When you run this command, a device profile is created.
-Note the id of this device
+Record the `id` of your device profile for use in the next step.

-profile for the next step.
+> **NOTE**: The `id` provided below is for illustrative purposes only.
+You will receive a unique `id` after creating your device profile.

 ```json
 {